 Remedies You Can Use to Treat Baby Acne at Home

-There are several natural tried-and-true remedies that can help alleviate the symptoms of your baby’s acne, as well as a list of mild baby soaps that can be used to keep baby’s skin clean and dry.
+Several natural tried-and-true remedies can help alleviate the symptoms of your baby’s acne, as well as a list of mild baby soaps that can be used to keep baby’s skin clean and dry.

 Apple Cider Vinegar

 Apple cider vinegar has been a successful at-home medicinal for ages.
 Mix equal parts apple cider vinegar with water and using a cotton ball, gently apply to the affected area of your baby’s skin.
 You can also rinse your baby’s whole body in a mild bath.
-Run the bathwater (lukewarm) and add a capful of apple cider vinegar and lukewarm water on a regular basis, but avoid over-washing your baby’s skin as this could further irritate his skin.
+Run the bathwater (lukewarm) and add a capful of apple cider vinegar and lukewarm water regularly, but avoid over-washing your baby’s skin as this could further irritate his skin.

 To aid in reducing inflammation of your baby’s acne, try diluted witch hazel.
 Consult with your child’s doctor for directions on how much to dilute the solution.
 Then wet a cotton ball with the solution and apply to the affected areas on your baby’s dermis.

 Choose a natural aloe vera without additives or added chemical components.
 Test a small spot on their skin before applying.
 Aloe vera has medicinal and healing properties that can reduce redness and inflammation related to your baby’s acne.
 Aloe vera also provides hydration without an oily finish.

 Dermatologists emphasize the remedy of keeping your baby’s face and other areas affected by acne, clean and dry.
 They recommend using lukewarm to warm water and mild soap to keep the area clean.
 Try the following 12 mild baby soaps that come highly recommended for baby skincare: